dominiksalvet/asus-fan-control/contributing.md

 ### Basic Configuration

-If everything works after the installation, try to find suitable temperatures using `sudo asus-fan-control set-temps <temps>` command and continue as stated in the [Suggestions](#suggestions) section.
+If everything works after the installation (you can use custom temperatures and they affect your fan speed), try to find suitable temperatures for your device using `sudo asus-fan-control set-temps <temps>` command and continue as stated in the [Suggestions](#suggestions) section.

 ### Advanced Configuration

 If something does not work after the installation, do not despair.
-Whether it does not work at all or not all fans are controlled, it is most likely caused by different base ACPI fan addresses of your device.
+Whether it does not work at all or not all fans are controlled, it might be caused by different base ACPI fan addresses of your device.
 Please visit [afc-scout](https://github.com/dominiksalvet/afc-scout) to find your base addresses.
 Once you have the addresses, you will be able to set temperatures using the following command:

 ```
 sudo FALLBACK_ADDRS='<addrs>' FALLBACK_TEMPS='<temps>' asus-fan-control set-temps default